cvat-ai/cvat/site/content/en/docs/manual/basics/objects-sidebar.md

 ---

-**Objects** on the side bar
+**Objects** on the sidebar

-The type of a shape can be changed by selecting **Label** property.
+The type of shape can be changed by selecting **Label** property.
-For instance, it can look like shown on the figure below:
+For instance, it can look like shown in the figure below:

 ![](/images/image050.jpg)